Whilst your regular host is sunning himself in Cornwall (lol) it falls to me; ‘the other Matt’ at Sønr to bring you this week’s SøNws.

-I need breakfast cereal, a lawnmower and health insurance.
+I need breakfast cereal, a lawnmower, and health insurance.

 Walmart Insurance Services is go!
-The retail giant will be selling health plans through its new brokerage in a move set to capitalise on the growth seniors Medicare.
+The retail giant will be selling health plans through its new brokerage in a move set to capitalize on the growth of seniors Medicare.
 After all the ‘could they, will they, should they?’ type speculation it’ll be fascinating to see how they get on against stiff competition from the incumbents.
 And who’ll be next from the world of tech/retail giants…

 Insurtech IPO’s – the new normal?